 P3 programs are lowest priority science as assigned by the TACs, but still worthy of consideration.
 P3 proposals are deliberately over-subscribed by a factor of 2 in order to always have a full queue, and so will have a 50% chance of being observed in a given semester.
-Because of the nature of such dynamic scheduling, the easiest P3 proposals are the ones that are likely to be observed in a given night.
+Because of the nature of such dynamic scheduling, the easiest (and shortest) P3 observing blocks are the ones that are likely to be observed in a given night.
 At best, it is expected that only 50% of P3 programs will be observed.